idekerlab/cellmaps_pipeline/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-CM4AI Pipeline could always use more documentation, whether as part of the
+Cell Maps Pipeline could always use more documentation, whether as part of the
-official CM4AI Pipeline docs, in docstrings, or even on the web in blog posts,
+official Cell Maps Pipeline docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback